brittanykundert/wwt-core-catalogs/README.md

 ### `cattool report`

-Report the number of imagesets in the database
+Report the number of imagesets in the database.

 ### `cattool trace`

 Trace down from `exploreroot6` and `imagesets6` to search for imagesets that are not referenced from any WTML collections.
-This indicates the presence of a known imageset that isn't accessible by the clients.
+This indicates the presence of a known imageset that isn't accessible by the clients (with a small number of known false positives).

 ### `cattool format-imagesets`